End-Of-Life Doula Services

 • Help decode what your loved one really needs when they can’t express it clearly

-• Guide families through decision-making when everyone disagrees
+• Guide families through decision-making that is fraught with disagreement

-• Support you in clarifying and maintaining boundaries before, during, and after a death
+• Walk you through clarifying and maintaining boundaries before, during, and after a death, so you can be as fully present as possible.

-Ideal for: Adult children managing aging parents, families with a history of conflict, situations where past trauma complicates current caregiving
+Ideal for: Adult children managing care for aging parents, families with histories of conflict, and situations where past trauma complicates current caregiving

 Get started